 Lake Superior Art Glass is a complete torch-work glass studio.
 We have knowledgeable staff that are well-trained in everything from the artists featured in the gallery to teaching in the glass studio.
 Whether you’re a first time glass enthusiast or an expert, we have just what you need.

-The gallery at Lake Superior Art Glass features glass artwork of all types made by artists from the Midwest and beyond.
+The gallery at Lake Superior Art Glass features glass artwork of all types made by over 60 artists from the Midwest and beyond.
 This includes stained, fused, torch-worked, furnace worked and more!
 Lake Superior Art Glass is also your go-to gallery and studio for custom and commission glass pieces.
 Between us and our artists, we can make most anything you come up with.

 In our studio, students can take beginning, intermediate, and advanced classes, as well as rent studio time to practice what they’ve learned.
 We also sell torch-work supplies and tools.